nbishop1/CS3250FinalProject/README.md

   After surviving 30 days successfully, the player will reach the 10th town which is the destination.
 The "Game Over" scene will launch with an additional message:
     "You have made it to your destination with " it will then list all living family members.
 If any family members died, a small "Rest in Peace" list with those who perished will appear as well.

+MIDTERM PERP WORK:

+What I did: Created individual panes for the player to enter their name (NameEntryPane) and a settings pane that I will eventually add some settings.
+Started to add more game logic but added it into the JourneyPane at first until I realized thats stupid and added it to the GameJourney class like it was supposed to be in the first place.
+I updated the JourneyPane's layout to fit how I want the game to look and added the hunger/thirst logic for the family members.

+What I want to do next: Implement the different events and their outcomes, create the panes for entering the town, general store, and saloons for the blackjack game implementation eventually.
+The plan is to get everything up and running and then adding animations and implementing the blackjack gameplay.